 SONK is seen more frequently in women (M:F 1:3) and affects older patients, typically over the age of 55.

-Osteonecrosis in SONK has no predisposing factors.
-However, by definition, secondary osteonecrosis of the knee occurs secondary to an insult.
-SONK is not thought to be caused by bone death but may be caused by osteoporosis and insufficiency fractures, with histopathologically proven origins in weakened trabeculae and applied microtraumatic forces 6,13.
+By definition, secondary osteonecrosis of the knee occurs secondary to an insult.
+SONK is not thought to be caused by bone death but instead by osteoporosis and insufficiency fractures, with histopathologically proven origins in weakened trabeculae and applied microtraumatic forces 6,13.
 It is now accepted that spontaneous osteonecrosis of the knee is a subchondral insufficiency fracture that has further collapsed 13.

 It is almost always unilateral, usually affects the medial femoral condyle (but can occasionally involve the tibial plateau 9) and is often associated with a meniscal tear.